Have you ever wondered why some men continue to treat their woman like a princess even after they’ve been together for years?

 3. Start avoiding those words or actions.
 Simply eliminate them from your life so you no longer trigger that unhealthy response pattern and see what happens.
 When you take away the trigger, the gun won’t fire.
 This may involve a little trial and error, but you can rely on his response to guide your efforts.

 A relationship is a two way street and I am well aware that this method puts the initial burden on you, but it has to start somewhere.
 Once those old destructive patterns have been broken and he has learned to treat you with more love and respect, it will be a lot easier to help him see the value of avoiding certain behaviors that get under your skin.

 It’s a shame that nobody really talks about this technique because it’s extremely powerful and works in almost any situation.
-I learned it from Randy Bennett, a licensed relationship expert who has been using it for 25 years to help women regain the love and respect they deserve.
+Why not give it a try and see for yourself?

 Do you wish he would show you more love and respect?

 Have you been unintentionally pushing the wrong buttons?